ntarakcija/FCC-ResponsiveWebDesign/README.md

 Here are 5 responsive web design projects as a part of FreeCodeCamp certification.

 This includes:
-- Tribute Page
+- Tribute Page->->
-  - A simple tribute page with a picture and a couple of paragraphs about the person's life.
+  A simple tribute page with a picture and a couple of paragraphs about the person's life.
 - Survay Form
   A simple job application form with almost all form items used.
 - Product Landing Page